 Hooking in the windsurf harness should be quick, safe and comfortable.
 The same applies to the unhooking process.
 Make sure your harness lines are properly placed in order to improve the sailing performance.

 There are several good harnesses in the market.
-Dakine is currently marketing the best windsurfing harnesses in the world.
+Dakine and NP are currently marketing the best windsurfing harnesses in the world.

-Flying Objects, North, Neil Pryde, ION, Pro Limit and Mystic are other windsurf brands producing a few harness lines.
+Flying Objects, North, Neil Pryde, ION, Pro Limit and Mystic are other windsurf brands producing harness lines.

 Click on each windsurfing harness link to buy directly from Amazon, or visit the online surf shop for more detailed information.